-1. CBFO Assistant Manager, Office of the National TRU Program
+1. CBFO Office Director, Office of Characterization and Transportation

-The Assistant Manager (AM), Office of the National TRU Program (NTP) executes program functions related to characterization of waste for disposal at the WIPP.
-The AM NTP manages the National TRU Waste Program (NTWP) team, which is responsible for TRU waste characterization.
-The AM NTP also manages activities that prepare waste sites for certification and notifies the CBFO QA Manager when new sites are ready for independent audit.
+The Office Director (OD), Office of Characterization and Transportation (OCT) executes program functions related to characterization of waste for disposal at the WIPP.
+The OD OCT manages the National TRU Waste Program (NTWP) team, which is responsible for TRU waste characterization.
+The OD OCT also manages activities that prepare waste sites for certification and notifies the CBFO QA Manager when new sites are ready for independent audit.

-2. CBFO Assistant Manager, Office of Regulatory Compliance
+2. CBFO Assistant Manager for Operations

-The Assistant Manager, Office of Regulatory Compliance (ORC), is responsible for regulatory compliance of the WIPP.
-The ORC AM manages the Compliance team, which is responsible for environmental activities at the WIPP.
-The ORC AM is responsible for the preparation of compliance documentation and the implementation of programs to meet the requirements specified in final operating permits for the WIPP facility.
+The Assistant Manager for Operations is responsible for regulatory compliance of the WIPP.
+The Assistant Manager for Operations manages the Compliance team, which is responsible for environmental activities at the WIPP.
+The Assistant Manager for Operations is responsible for the preparation of compliance documentation and the implementation of programs to meet the requirements specified in final operating permits for the WIPP facility.

-3. CBFO Assistant Manager, Office of Safety and Operations
+3. CBFO Office Director, Office of Disposal

-The Assistant Manager, Office of Safety and Operations, is responsible for operations, safety and health oversight at the WIPP.
+The Office Director, Office of Disposal, is responsible for operations, safety and health oversight at the WIPP.